ogdendavis/potential-enigma/README.md

 Ok, so now I’m going to just start a GitHub repo and copy this note in as the first commit, and we’ll go from there.

 # I could be a Software Artist.
 How cool is that!

+This is an art project about (slash attempt at?) digitizing human consciousness